andrewcz-se/llmlocal/README.md

 > docker-compose up -d ollama

-This starts the Ollama server in the background.
+This starts the Ollama server and will pull the latest Ollama image if necessary in the background.

 **Pull the Qwen3 Model:**

-While the server is running, execute the following command to download the qwen3:8b model.
-This model is a good balance of size and performance (\~5.2GB).
+While the server is running, execute the following command to download the qwen3:4b model.
+This model is a good balance of size and performance (~2.5GB).
+This should only need to be downloaded once as a volume is created to persist the downloaded models.

-> docker-compose exec ollama ollama pull qwen3:8b
+> docker-compose exec ollama ollama pull qwen3:4b

 You only need to do this once.